 The internal songs are mainly classical pieces, and include compositions for listening enjoyment as well as for lessons.
-The included music score collection (60 songs) is also supported.

 Before using this unit, carefully read the sections entitled: "IMPORTANT SAFETY INSTRUCTIONS" (p.
 2), "USING THE UNIT SAFELY" (p.
 3, 4), and "IMPORTANT NOTES" (p.
 5).
 These sections provide important information concerning the proper operation of the unit.
 Additionally, in order to feel assured that you have gained a good grasp of every feature provided by your new unit, Owner's manual should be read in its entirety.
 The manual should be saved and kept on hand as a convenient reference.